 Capabilities are not necessarily listed in sequential order (except for patient-provider partnership capabilities) and may be implemented in any sequence the PO and/or practice unit feels is most suitable to their practice transformation strategy.

-What happened to domain 7 and why does domain 8 start at 8.7?
+What happened to domain 7 and why doesn’t domain 8 start at 8.1?

 We have amassed years of self-reported data based on numbered capabilities; we cannot reassign capability numbers.
 Domain 7 was previously used to collect evidence-based care data and has been retired.
-In domain 8, capabilities 8.1 through 8.6 were related to incremental implementation of e-prescribing and have been retired.
+In domain 8, capabilities related to e-prescribing have been retired.
 Capabilities in Domain 8 are not paid through the PCMH capability payment process.

 Note – All active capabilities will count towards the 50 minimum required capabilities.

-What does PCMH/PCMH-N have to do with Organized Systems of Care?

-In a word, everything.
-BCBSM’s PCMH/PCMH-N program provides the foundation to build Organized Systems of Care (OSCs).

 Why does BCBSM perform site visits and how should Physician Organizations prepare practices?

 Site visits are a vital component of BCBSM’s PCMH/PCMH-N program, and serve to: